AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 1. [Access Package Manager.](#accessing)

-1. Open the package details from the package list by clicking on the package name.
+1. Open the package details from the package list by clicking the package name.

 1. Click **Edit** and update the **[Package Settings](#package-settings)** as required.

 1. Click **Save** to save.

-Be aware that you may need to [rebuild the package](#building-a-package) to update its contents based on the changes you made.
+You may need to [rebuild the package](#building-a-package) to update its contents based on the changes you made.

 ### Rewrapping a Package {#rewrapping-a-package}

-Once a package has been built it can be rewrapped.
+Once a package has been built, it can be rewrapped.
 Rewrapping changes the package information without such as thumbnail, description, etc., without changing the package content.

 1. [Access Package Manager.](#accessing)

-1. Open the package details from the package list by clicking on the package name.
+1. Open the package details from the package list by clicking the package name.

 1. Click **Edit** and update the **[Package Settings](#package-settings)** as required.